christ-offer/gpt-functions-gui/README.md

   /kb_list - Uses the knowledgebase_list_entries function
   /kb_read [entry_name] - Uses the knowledgebase_read_entry function
-  /csv [filename] - Uses the read_csv_columns function /image_to_text [image] - Uses the image_to_text function
+  /csv [filename] - Uses the read_csv_columns function /read_file [filename] - Uses the read_file function
+  /image_to_text [image] - Uses the image_to_text function
-  /help - Returns a list of all available functions
+  /review - Returns a list of suggestions for improving the functions according to the review interface /help - Returns a list of all available functions
 }
 ```